Best Rated in Toronto

 Nova Era is a Toronto legend.
 The tarts are the headliners: crisp edges, creamy middles, and lightly caramelized tops.
 Customers rave about how they rival the best bakeries in Lisbon.
 Beyond the tarts, Nova Era’s sandwich game is strong.
 Made to order, deli-style, and usually stuffed with ingredients.
 Croissants and coffee get solid love too.
 Service can be slow, especially when the place is packed (which it usually is).
 But for the most part, the food is good enough that people will forgive the busy periods.

-Nova Era Bakery Address
+Nova Era Bakery Location

 1172 Dundas St W, Toronto, ON M6J 1X4